nwilkens/graphite-ng/README.md

  * No events system (graphite events sucks, [anthracite](https://github.com/Dieterbe/anthracite/) is better)
  * No wildcards yet

+# How it works

-So what this does is spawn a webserver that gives you a /render/ endpoint where you can do queries like `/render/sum(stats.web1,scale(stats.web2,5.2))from=123&until=456`
+`graphite-ng` is a webserver that gives you a `/render/` http endpoint where you can do queries like `/render/sum(stats.web1,scale(stats.web2,5.2))from=123&until=456`

 Note that the program converts all user input into a real, functioning Go program, compiles and runs it, and runs the stdout.
 It can do this because the graphite api notation can easily be converted to real program code.
 Great power, great responsability.
 The worker functions then use channels to pass processed data around.

+# Installation & running

-to try it out, run this from the code checkout:
+run this from the code checkout:
 ```
 rm -f executor-*.go ; go install github.com/Dieterbe/graphite-ng && graphite-ng
 ```